 Given University of Miami’s past experience including several hurricanes and other natural disasters, we anticipate no service interruptions due to facilities issues.
 The NAP was designed and constructed for resilient operations.
 UM has gone through several hurricanes, power outages, and other severe weather crises without any loss of power or connectivity to the NAP.
 The NAP maintains its own generators with a flywheel power crossover system.
 This insures that power is not interrupted when the switch is made to auxiliary power.
 The NAP maintains a 2-week fuel supply (at 100% utilization) and is on the primary list for fuel replacement due to its importance as a data serving facility.

 In addition to hosting the University of Miami’s computing infrastructure, the NAP of the Americas is home to the US SouthCOM, Amazon, EBay, and several telecommunications companies’ assets.
 The NAP at Miami hosts 97% of the network traffic between the US and Central/South America.
-The NAP is also the local access point for FLR, which is gated to I2 to provide full support to the I2 Innovation Platform.
+The NAP is also the local access point for FLorida Lambda RAil (FLR), which is gated to I2 to provide full support to the I2 Innovation Platform.
 The NAP also provides TLD information to the DNS infrastructure and is the local peering point for all networks in the area.

 High Performance Computing (HPC):